‘General Hospital’ Spoilers: Sasha In Dire Shape, Nina & Michael Stay By Her Side

 Sasha Gilmore seems to be quite vulnerable when it comes to getting drugged.
-On Wednesday’s General Hospital, Cassandra’s evil plan has begun.
+On Wednesday’s General Hospital, Cassandra’s evil plan had begun.
 She isn’t messing around.
-She is out for blood and it just so happens that Sasha has played right into it.
+She is out for blood, and it just so happens that Sasha has played right into it.

 Cassandra put something in Sasha’s grapefruit while she and Michael met up with her in Puerto Rico last week.
 It appears to be something that has taken days to start working, but now the drug, or poison, has taken over.
 Sasha collapsed while she was in Nina’s office.
 Valentin and Maxie also stood by as she fell to the floor unconscious.
 General Hospital spoilers from Soap Central tease that Nina is on edge.
 That was evident in the previews for Thursday’s show.